sushantk08/scraper-entity-resolution/README.md

 damage on this data lands mostly in same-source pairs the matcher never scores.

-Also outstanding: IDF weighting of category agreement, a length-aware treatment of cosine for the 'Arena'/'Arnea' case, tests over the resolution layer, and generating these result tables from a script with a drift test so they cannot go stale by hand.
+Also outstanding: IDF weighting of category agreement, a length-aware treatment of cosine for the 'Arena'/'Arnea' case, a test suite for store.py, and generating these result tables from a script with a drift test so they cannot go stale by hand.
 Several of them already did, twice - once by drifting out of date, and once by being a single split presented as a result.